 This year the keynote speaker is Lieutenant Colonel (Retired) Consuelo Castillo Kickbusch, who became the highest ranked Latina in the Combat Support Field of the U.S. Army.
 Kickbusch is a renowned, charismatic, passionate and influential speaker with a mission to empower the next generation of leaders.
 Born and raised along the border in a small barrio in Laredo, Texas, Kickbusch is all too familiar with the challenges of poverty, discrimination and illiteracy.
 Although she grew up without material wealth, Kickbusch was taught by her immigrant parents that she was rich in culture, tradition, values and faith.

 Read the SJSU Blog to learn about the schedule of the day and how SJSU is helping Latinos plan for College.
-To learn more about the wealth of information made available to students during this year conference, examine the ALAS English and Spanish workshops program.
+To learn more about the wealth of information made available to students during this year conference, examine the ALAS Program.

 The video below features scenes from the Third Biennial ALAS Conference held in February 2012.

 For information or questions, please contact Fernanda P. Karp, 408-924-1162.
 If you want to volunteer during the event, please fill out the Call for Volunteers form.

 Thank you to our promoters in the community.
 See our most recent interview here.